Pyroh/Fluor/README.md

 **Fluor** also displays the active application and its associated rule that you can change on the go.
 <img src="https://github.com/Pyroh/Fluor/blob/master/Fluor/Assets.xcassets/defaultModeTemplate.imageset/defaultModeTemplate@2x.png?raw=true" width=16pt> is the default rule and means that the application will adopt default Fluor's keyboard behaviour.

+You can also disable **Fluor** if you need to.
+It will set the keyboard's behaviour as it was prior to the application's launch.

 ## Rules Editor
 <img src="https://github.com/Pyroh/Fluor/blob/master/ressources/ruleseditor.png?raw=true" width=412pt>